pixl8/Preside-Documentation/docs/02.devguides/09.cmspermissioning/page.md

 ## System users

-Users that are defined as **system users** are excempt from all permission checking.
+Users that are defined as **system users** are exempt from all permission checking.
 In effect, they are granted access to **everything**.
 This concept exists to enable web agencies to manage every aspect of a site while setting up more secure access for their clients.

 System users are only configurable through your site's `Config.cfc` file as a comma separated list of login ids.
 The default value of this setting is 'sysadmin'.
 For example, in your site's Config.cfc, you might have: